 The average lifespan or age of an AC is around 15 to 20 years.
 The older the AC, the more expensive your repair will be.
 While the extent of the damage will play a more prominent role in your average AC Repair charge, age will matter.
 If the AC is more than ten years old, you should consider replacing AC.
 For maintenance, repair, or installation of a new unit, you can search for HVAC & Plumbing services in Palm Springs, CA or a location near you, to find a professional company to do the work for you.

 Most of us do not use the AC until summer or late spring.
+However, if you live in a warmer climate, you might need air conditioner repair in Tucson, AZ (or your area) during a different time of year.
 These are cool months of the year, and natural air is most appreciated.